brief-ds/brief-ds.github.io/_posts/2025-07-14-arm64-ldr-and-str.md

   4000b8:	d4000001 	svc	#0x0
 ```

-We suppose at the address 0x4100c0 is the number decimal 6.
-How to prove it?
+We suppose at the address 0x4100c0 is stored the number 6.
+Can we prove it?

 ```
 $ readelf -x .data ldr